-^{b/} Mainstem Klamath River excluding all tributaries and Iron Gate Hatchery.
+b/ Mainstem Klamath River excluding all tributaries and Iron Gate Hatchery.

-of All tributaries to the Klamath River excluding Salmon, Scott, Shasta, and Bogus, and tributaries to the Trinity River downstream of Willow Creek weir.
+d All tributaries to the Klamath River excluding Salmon, Scott, Shasta, and Bogus, and tributaries to the Trinity River downstream of Willow Creek weir.

-^d Parent broods associated with returns comprising the overfishing assessment period.
+&lt;sup>d/ Parent broods associated with returns comprising the overfishing assessment period.